Advanced Practice Registered Nurse (APRN)

 This RN administers anesthesia for patients undergoing surgery or other medical procedures while ensuring patient safety.
 Learn more about nurse anesthetists.

 This RN provides leadership and high-level clinical expertise in a specialty area of medicine (for example, community health or geriatrics).
 Learn more about clinical nurse specialists.

 Nurse Practitioner (NP)

 This type of RN provides advanced, comprehensive care to patients.
-Many NPs enter a population focus, such as family nurse practitioner or psychiatric nurse practitioner.
-Learn more about Nurse Practitioners
+Many NPs enter a population focus, such as family nurse practitioners or psychiatric nurse practitioners.
+Learn more about nurse practitioners.

 To enter any of the APRN roles, students must complete a graduate-level program.
 Both MSN and DNP programs are available, so RNs can decide which route is right for them.
 To be eligible for these programs, students must hold an active RN license and meet the school's criteria for admission.

 APRN program courses usually consist of a mix of advanced general nursing classes, along with specialized courses that relate to the role or focus that the student has chosen.
 Beyond this, a minimum number of supervised clinical hours are also required.

 Both classroom and online APRN programs are available across the country.
 Check out the following for more detailed information:

 Current, MSN-educated APRNs who wish to change foci or specialties can opt to complete a post-grad certificate program in the specialty they wish to enter or obtain specialized nursing certifications.